THE PROBLEM: Meet Joe, whose Doctor has Billed him for the Medicare Coinsurance

 EXCEPTIONS: The Medicare Advantage plan must pay the full coinsurance for the following services, regardless of the Medicaid rate:

-Example to illustrate the current rates.
+Example to illustrate the current rules.
 The Medicare rate for Mary's specialist visit is $185.
 The Medicaid rate for the same service is $120.